Is Being Pro-Life Racist?

 There’s a longstanding discussion over racism in healthcare.
 The debate is all the more heated when it comes to abortion.
-Ever since the battle over abortion began, pro-lifers and “pro-choicers” have accused each other of racism.
-For example, Brian Fung of The Atlantic claimed in August of 2012 that “an abortion ban would disproportionately affect women from non-white and low-income women.
-He claims this proves there is deep racism in the pro-life movement’s “inherent racial and socio-economic unfairness.”1
+Ever since the battle over abortion began, pro-lifers and “pro-choicers” have accused each other of racism against people of color.
+For example, Brian Fung of The Atlantic claimed in August of 2012 that any abortion ban would disproportionately affect non-white and low-income women.
+He claims this proves there is deep racism in the pro-life movement.1

 There is, in fact, a connection between abortion and racial genocide, though this connection is dismissed by pro-abortion advocates.
-In 1987, Helen I. Howe of the Religious Coalition for Reproductive Choice alleged that it is “an insult to black women to make the generalized claim that abortions performed on black women are genocide.”2 Pro-choicers have even set up front groups like “Trust Black Women” to simulate outrage in front of the cameras.
+In 1987, Helen I. Howe of the Religious Coalition for Reproductive Choice alleged that it is “an insult to black women to make the generalized claim that abortions performed on black women are genocide.”2

-In general, pro‑abortionists say that any pro‑life activism directed towards the elimination of legal abortion, including the refusal to fund abortions for poor women, is racist because women of color would not be able to exercise their so-called “constitutional rights” in the same manner as white women.
+In general, pro‑abortionists say that any pro‑life effort to outlaw abortion is racist.
+They claim it’s racist, because women of color would not be able to exercise their so-called “constitutional rights” in the same manner as white women.

-Notwithstanding pro-abortion claims to the contrary, a look at both history and statistics reveals that abortion itself has often been motivated by racism, and that those who support it sometimes are highly racist themselves.
+Despite the allegations of pro-life racism, a look at both history and statistics reveals that abortion itself has often been motivated by racism.
+It also shows that those who support it sometimes are highly racist themselves.
 Historically, the US alone has seen prominent pro-abortion racists who supported a genocide against black people.

 Prominent Pro-Abortion Racists